zpok3/Waters-of-Life/README.md

   > For even further performance gains, I highly recommend disabling shadows.
 Fallout 3 does not have real-time shadows like modern games, only shadows for actors.
 These are hardly noticeable in most cases but do have an    impact on performance
 5. Set the Resolution option to your preference (The launcher usually does not set it to your monitor's max resolution)
 6. Exit out of the launcher
-7. Back in MO2, right-click on the mod in the left pane called `Fallout Anniversary Patcher` and seelct **Open in Explorer**
+7. Back in MO2, right-click on the mod in the left pane called `Fallout Anniversary Patcher` and select **Open in Explorer**
 8. Inside the opened folder, move all of the files to the game's `Root` folder (i.e. where you installed Fallout 3)
 9. Once the file has been moved, double-click `Patcher.exe` to run the patcher
 9. A command prompt should show up, run for a few seconds, then read as follows: